Get Paid (Payment Links)

 - Every checkout session will be a unique ID regardless if the details are the same

-- By default checkout sessions expire in 1 year.
+- By default checkout sessions expire in 14 days

 - Currently, the tokens that a payment link can be paid with are defined at the product level.
 By default all items accept USDC on the networks that are deployed for your account.
 If you’d like to accept additional tokens, you can add them while creating the payment link on the dashboard or via API call to the update